Everything you need to know about peer-to-peer lending

 These charges could include the cost of running the platform and a percentage of returns going towards the provision fund to cover bad debt.

-What are the advantages of peer-to-peer lending?
+What are the advantages of peer-to-peer lending for lenders?

 More interest.
 By cutting out the banks and their fees, you should be able to command higher returns